evanbergeron/lockfree-bdd/index.md

 ## Results

 This section is in progress.
-We have a working implementation and are currently benchmarking.
+We finally have a working implementation and are currently benchmarking.

+## Future Work

+There a handful of optimizations on sequential BDDs that we didn't get the chance to implement.
+Complement edges and standard triples as described in [2] would be the first step.

+The size of the resulting BDD can be highly dependent on the ordering of variables.
+For this reason, some BDD libraries provide heuristics for dynamic variable reordering.

+Additionally, we'd be interested in implementing a hybrid DFS/BFS traversal in the spirit of [4, 5, 6].

+## Lessons Learned

 ## References